Watertown (album): History and recording

-"I Would Be in Love (Anyway)" reached #77 in the Canadian pop charts, and #39 in the A.C. charts.
+"I Would Be in Love (Anyway)" reached #77 in the Canadian pop charts, and #4 on the US Adult Contemporary charts.

 Story

 The album is told in two parts with an epilogue.
 Part 1 is tracks 1-5 and tells the story of the main character's disbelief in his wife leaving.
 Part 2 is tracks 6-10 and tells of the main character's desperation.
 A 1994 CD bonus track "Lady Day" tells the story of his wife leaving Watertown for the city.

 Jake Holmes, the lyricist, explained the story of each track to Ed O'Brien for the liner notes: